MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 [uuid(436CA5E2-2D50-43C7-9735-E760F299439E), object, pointer_default(unique)]
 interface ICoreWebView2Settings12 : ICoreWebView2Settings11 {
   /// The `IsNonClientRegionSupportEnabled` property enables web pages to use the
   /// `app-region` CSS style.
-Disabling/Enabling the `IsNonClientRegionSupportEnabled`
+Changing the `IsNonClientRegionSupportEnabled` property
   /// takes effect after the next navigation.
 Defaults to `FALSE`.
   ///
   /// When this property is `TRUE`, then all the following non-client region support